cfarkas/annotate_my_genomes/README.md

 - EMBOSS toolkit (Open Source software for molecular biology)
 - Clustal Omega (DNA/Protein alignment program)

-These packages except the last two (FEELnc and SAMtools) can be achieved via conda in a single command-line as follows:
+These packages except the last three (AGAT, FEELnc and SAMtools) can be achieved via conda in a single command-line as follows:
 ```
 conda install -c bioconda stringtie
 conda install -c bioconda gffcompare